o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Open the Editor, and then the **Material Editor**.

-1. Create a new material of the **VegetationBending** material type named `aspen_leaf.material`, and save it in the same folder you saved your previous material in, such as the `Materials` folder.
+1. Create a new material of the **VegetationBending** material type named `aspen_leaf.material`.
+Save it in the same folder where you saved your previous material in, such as the `Materials` folder.

 1. Set the base color texture of the material.
 In the **Inspector**, under the **Base Color** > **Texture** property, click {{< icon "file-folder.svg" >}} and choose `aspen_leaf_basecolora.tif`.